Goldfinch/taz/README.md

 </p>
 <br/>

-# Silverstripe Taz Plugin
+# Introduction

-Taz is the command line interface that cab assist you building your Silverstripe application.
+Taz is the command line interface that can assist you in building your SilverStripe application.

+## Requirements

+* Silverstripe CMS ^5.0
+* PHP ^8.1

 ## Install